 Learning disability and Cinema

-During lockdown learning disabled and neurodiversity focused organisations have been keeping in touch by running online activities with their members.
-For example, Beacon Films have been running self-led Cinema Society screenings, where members present a film screening and discuss it afterwards in an informal environment, as well as creating short films themselves at home.
+Through Covid learning disabled and neurodiversity focused organisations kept in touch by running online activities with their members.
 If you are interested in running online activity you may find some helpful resources below.

-During coronavirus many learning disabled people may be shielding.
-If you’re interested in running a relaxed screening when it is safe to do so to help bring in Learning Disabled audiences to your cinema, find out more in our quick tips for running relaxed screenings.
+If you’re interested in running a relaxed screening to help bring in Learning Disabled audiences to your cinema, find out more in our quick tips for running relaxed screenings.
 You may also find some transferable advice in our autism-friendly screenings guide, though bear in mind much of this advice is specific to people living with autism, not necessarily those who are Learning Disabled.
 Ideally, consult with Learning Disabled groups in your area for advice and expertise.